WICG/nav-speculation/same-origin-chrome-origin-trial.md

 ## Origin trial registration

-Developers can sign up for the origin trial at (TBD link) to receive an [origin trial token](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md#how-do-i-enable-an-experimental-feature-on-my-origin).
+Developers can sign up for the origin trial [here](https://developer.chrome.com/origintrials/#/view_trial/1325184190353768449), to receive an [origin trial token](https://github.com/GoogleChrome/OriginTrials/blob/gh-pages/developer-guide.md#how-do-i-enable-an-experimental-feature-on-my-origin).

 The token must be present on both a) the page that uses the Speculation Rules API to trigger a prerender of a URL, and b) the target URL being prerendered.